jittat/aiep-documents/content/en/docs/why-aiep/_index.md

 A: No. We teach coding from zero.
 What's more important is your mindset: curiosity, logical thinking, and willingness to learn.

 **Q: Will I get two degrees?**
 A: Yes — one B.Eng. in your core field and one M.Eng. in AI-Integrated Engineering (if you pass the GPA and performance requirements).
+The M.Eng degree is under active development; the Master curriculum will be approved before the graduate enrollment in academic year 2029.

 **Q: What if I just want to finish the Bachelor’s degree?**
 A: That’s totally fine.
 The 4+1 model is flexible — you can complete your Bachelor’s degree with all the benefits of AIEP experience, and decide later whether to continue.